There’s no need to buy how-to-cook-beans , when you can make them yourself. Here are key techniques so you always cook beans perfectly.

 Chili is a classic dish that can be tailored to suit any palate.
 This one-pot bean chili is not only quick to prepare, but it also combines flavors that your whole family will love.

-• Ingredients: 1 can black beans, 1 can kidney beans, 1 can diced tomatoes, 1 onion (chopped), 1 bell pepper (chopped), 2 cloves garlic (minced), 1 tablespoon chili powder, 1 teaspoon cumin, salt, and pepper to taste.
+- Ingredients: 1 can black beans, 1 can kidney beans, 1 can diced tomatoes, 1 onion (chopped), 1 bell pepper (chopped), 2 cloves garlic (minced), 1 tbsp chili powder, and salt and pepper to taste.

 2. Easy Bean Salad